gerbenvoshol/GROM/README.md

 `-A sampling rate [default=2]`

 Only affects CNV detection.
 Controls window sampling rate.
 For each window size, a sample distribution is created for each chromosome.  'sampling rate' indicates the number of windows sampled per maximum window size.
-For instance if the sampling rate is 2 and the maximum window size is 10,000, then 2 sample windows will be taken for every 10,000 reference bases.
+For instance, if the sampling rate is 2 and the maximum window size is 10,000, then 2 sample windows will be taken for every 10,000 reference bases.

 When analyzing small genomes (chromsomes <10,000,000 bases), it may be beneficial to increase the sampling rate to 3 or 4.
 CNV detection may be unreliable for chromsomes <1,000,000 bases.